fMRIAnalysisCourse/fmri-analysis-course/README.md

 data analysis.
 The "advanced" part refers to using Python and scripts (not GUI's) over entire classes.

-### The Hogwart's way
+### The Hogwarts way
-I called the way of teaching the course *the Hogwart's way*.
+I called the way of teaching the course *the Hogwarts way*.
 It refers to the fact that for most participants, the fMRI data analysis, python programming, version control, etc. was like magic at the beginning of the course.
 The goal of the course was to introduce topics of fMRI data analysis, reproducibility, Python, and version control, giving students a lot of **FUN**  and freedom.